 - What is Bitbucket?

 - What is GitHub?

 - Bitbucket vs GitHub: UX and Ease Of Use

 - Integration With Tools Commonly Used by Developers

 - Alternatives to Bitbucket and GitHub

 What is Bitbucket?

-Right off the bat, Bitbucket’s advantage over GitHub is that both Git and Mercurial repository hosting are available with Bitbucket.
-But it also doesn’t support SVN, yet.
+Bitbucket supports Git, but the situation has changed when it comes to other repository types.
+Bitbucket’s advantage over GitHub used to be that both Git and Mercurial repository hosting were available with Bitbucket.
+There was never support for SVN, however, Bitbucket’s modernisation has come at the expense of support for Mercurial.
 Bitbucket is written in Python and uses the Django web framework.